niclastegner/factorio/steel-age/README.md

 ![engines-and-rails](images/engines-and-rails.png)

-Pick up a stack of steel from the steel belt and some green circuites and iron cogs from the mall.
+Pick up a stack of steel from the steel belt.
+Go to the mall and pick up 11 Assembling machine, plus some green circuites and iron cogs.
 Create 11 x Assembling machine 2 and place them on the red/green science setup to upgrade their speed.
 Create 4 x Lab and extend the lab setup:
 ![faster-research](images/faster-research.png)